 - Receiving Water Prioritization Develop and implement a prioritization method and process to determine which receiving waters will receive the most benefit from implementation of stormwater facility retrofits, tailored implementation of SWMP actions and other land/development management actions. - No later than June 30, 2022, document the prioritized and ranked list of receiving waters. - The City has prioritized watersheds and sub-basins within the Watershed Management Plan.
 Basins and sub-basins are categorized by 'Protect', 'Improve', or 'Sustain'.
-Documentation available upon request. - O Stormwater Management Action Plan (SMAP) No later than March 31, 2023, Permittees shall develop a SMAP for at least one high priority catchment area that identifies: - The SMAP is nearing completion and will be submitted by the March 31, 2023 deadline.
+Documentation available upon request. - Stormwater Management Action Plan (SMAP) No later than March 31, 2023, Permittees shall develop a SMAP for at least one high priority catchment area that identifies: - The SMAP has been completed and can be found on the City's Stormwater Management Program page.
 Components of the SMAP are listed under each requirement below. - A description of the stormwater facility retrofits needed for the area, including BMP types and preferred locations. - Bellevue's SMAP has identified several potential retrofits ranging in complexity and cost from low level efforts to high level efforts.
 A future feasibility analysis for each site is necessary to determine constructability efforts needed. - Land management/development strategies and/or actions identified for water quality management. - Bellevue operates two regional in-stream stormwater facilities within the SMAP catchment area.
 These facilities may have the potential for increased water quality enhancements. - Targeted, enhanced, or customized implementation of stormwater management actions. - The SMAP contains targeted efforts within the Crossroads area for Source Control and Behavior Change efforts.
 Enhanced maintenance on several of the surrounding arterial streets is also being considered.